From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 2. Calculate the Variance: There are two ways to calculate the variance:

-• Variance = Actual Amount – Budgeted Amount: This shows the dollar amount difference between what actually happened and what was planned.
+• Variance = Actual Amount – Budgeted Amount: the dollar amount difference between what actually happened and what was planned.

 Example: